solaranamnesis/ottohahn/README.md

 As was suggested in the paper referred to, "the Richter-Thomson hypothesis of the origin of life on the earth has become a tangible reality!"

-## Timeline of Publications Pertaining to the Organic Theory of the Chondrites
+## Timeline of Publications Pertaining to the Petrified Organism Theory of the Chondrites

 ### 1863 - [A Description and Classification of Meteorites based on the Collection in the Mineralogical Museum of Berlin](https://github.com/solaranamnesis/Gustav-Rose) by Gustav Rose